Spotlight and Smart Lunch Discussions

 On the second Wednesday each February, March, April, September, October and November, we spotlight one of our faculty’s research.
 Through presentations and discussions of relevant topics in education, each 45-minute Spotlight allows time for a presentation and Q&A session with attendees.

-On the third Monday of each February, March, April, September, October and November, we highlight technology tools.
 Through presentations and discussions of relevant topics in education, each 30-minute Smart Lunch allows time for a presentation and Q&A session with attendees via Zoom.